-Sintered and Reaction-Bonded Silicon Nitride became the fabrication method chosen for our project.
+Sintered and Reaction-Bonded Silicon Nitride became the fabrication method chosen for this design.
 It is a favorable combination of the high quality properties of SSN and the low production costs of RBSN.
 The process is very similar to the steps used in sintering and reaction-bonding the Si3N4.
 The only variation comes in the addition of sintering additives to the starting powder that allows for sintering after the reaction-bonding process (Sinternational Syalons).
 The sintering reduces the porosity induced by the reaction-bonding, though it introduces shrinkage to the material.
-However, this shrinkage is much lower than that of SSN (10-12% as opposed to 17-21% (Mikijelj, B.)) which gives more control over part dimensions and still maintains a reduced need for further grinding or machining (Sinternational Syalons).
-The reduced porosity increases the strength of SRBSN to compare to that of HPSN and SSN making it an ideal material.
+However, this shrinkage is significantly lower than that of SSN (10-12% as opposed to 17-21% (Mikijelj, B.)) which gives more control over part dimensions and still maintains a reduced need for further grinding or machining (Sinternational Syalons).
+The reduced porosity increases the strength of SRBSN to compare to that of HPSN and SSN making it the desired manufacturing technique for this design.

 Using the current fabrication methods SRBSN makes the material remarkably self-reinforcing.
 The process begins with a Silicon powder compact doped with Yttrium Oxide, Aluminum Oxide (both sintering additives) and beta-Silicon Nitride seeds.
 The compact is then placed into a tube furnace and nitridation begins (Lee, J. S. 897-905).
-The system is closely monitored to maintain a 120KPa control pressure and an optimal reaction pressure.
-As gas is absorbed due to the formation of Si3N4, decreasing pressure, a pressure transducer then sounds the alert for more gas to be fed into the furnace (Lee, J. S. 897-905).
+The system is closely monitored to maintain a 120KPa control pressure; as gas is absorbed due to the formation of Si3N4, decreasing the pressure, a pressure transducer then sounds the alert for more gas to be fed into the furnace (Lee, J. S. 897-905).
 Slowly the temperature is increased in a multi-step process until it reaches 1450 C, the whole process taking approximately over 30 hours to complete.
 It is then that post-sintering is performed to further increase densification.

 Some common sintering additives are Yttrium Oxide (Y2O3), Aluminum Oxide (Al2O), and Magnesium Oxide (MgO).
 The purpose of the sintering additives is to promote densification and keep thermal conductivity low due to the increased amount of secondary phases (Zhu, X. 5581-91).
 Additionally hardness and wear resistance, in part, also depend on the presence of additives (Wani, M. F. 52-59).

 Beta-seeding is another means to improve Silicon Nitride properties.
 Beta phase seeds also improve material density and, if closely monitored, have a positive effect of fracture strength and toughness.
-When coupled with a larger Si compact grain size (7 micrometers as opposed to 2 micrometers) nitridation percentages are increased, due to the lower SiO2 levels in the original Si powder.
+When coupled with a larger Si compact grain size (7 micrometers as opposed to 2 micrometers) nitridation percentages are increased, due to the lower SiO2 levels in the original Silicon powder.
 Additionally higher fracture strengths and fracture toughness are seen in the beta-seeded course powder because of rapid growth of large elongated grains (Lee, J. S. 897-905).

 9.0 Cost Analysis

-Due to the wide array of applications of Silicon Nitride, a universal cost estimate for these parts is very difficult to procure even though reaction-sintered Silicon Nitride is comparatively less expensive than other methods.
+Due to the wide array of applications of Silicon Nitride, a universal cost estimate for these parts is very difficult to procure.
+Reaction-sintered Silicon Nitride was the cheapest of the manufacturing processes, but was still significantly more expensive than traditional metal manufacturing techniques.
 An estimate attained through contacting several different manufacturing companies gave the cost per kilogram to be around $450, including all material, machining, and labor.
-With all profits and a wider margin of risk analysis, the estimated cost per piston is $650.
-Due to the relatively large budgets of Formula One race companies, this is a more than reasonable price, especially for the increase in performance.
+With all profits and a wide margin of risk, the estimated cost per piston is $650.
+Due to the relatively large budgets of Formula One race teams, this is a more than reasonable price, especially for the increase in performance.

 10.0 Future Design Considerations